 To participate in Boise State’s Concurrent Enrollment Sophomore Start option, students must meet the following criteria:

-- Be a sophomore or junior in high school (juniors must be enrolled in or have completed a minimum of 9 college-level credits).
+- Be a freshman, sophomore or junior in high school (juniors must be enrolled in or have completed a minimum of 9 college-level credits).

 - Have signed permission from your high school counselor and a parent.